 Each student will do three laboratory experiments, each taking 3 weeks.
 The various experiments are listed at the end of this course outline.
-Unlike in 3L02, you can indicate some preference for which experiments you would like to do, which you have filled out on the google form.
-To submit your experiment preferences, you MUST complete the "CHE 4L03 Lab Experiment Sign-up Form" by 11:59 pm on Tuesday, September 6th.
-The link to the form is also posted on A2L and Teams group chat.
+Unlike in 3L02, you can indicate some preference for which experiments you would like to do, which you have filled out in MS-Forms.